Spread0x/isitfit/README.md

 - Normal: EC2 servers for whom isitfit doesn't have any recommendations

-A finer degree of recommendation specifies:
+A finer degree of categorization specifies:

 - Burstable: this is for EC2 servers whose workload has spikes.
 These can benefit from burstable machine types (aws ec2's t2 family), or moved into separate lambda functions.
 The server itself can be downsized at least twice afterwards.

-Sizing is currently rule-based, and generated from the daily cpu utilization from the last 90 days (fetched from AWS Cloudwatch).
+The above categories are currently rule-based, generated from the daily cpu utilization of the last 90 days (fetched from AWS Cloudwatch).

 - idle: If the maximum over 90 days of daily maximum is < 3%
 - underused: If it's < 30%